 - Alliance will continue to provide technical assistance to its provider network on waiver operations and to educate and offer support to waiver beneficiaries. - Alliance will continue to support its a local stakeholder group to solicit feedback on implementation issues, operational procedures, and policies.
-This Stakeholder group began in May of 2019 and meets monthly. - Alliance has established a relationship with a local nonprofit to assist with TBI Waiver onboarding and to help develop community connections prior to the individual accessing the TBI Waiver.
-Alliance will provide monthly status updates on the success of the TBI Waiver onboarding project and barriers for success. - Alliance and DHHS are actively meeting to discuss needs related to residential programs. - Alliance is creating a TBI Waiver Guidebook that can be utilized by other LME/MCO to operationalize the TBI Waiver in different catchment areas. - Alliance has operationalized the new Supported Living Service - Alliance has operationalized the lowering the eligibility criteria for the age of injury from 22 to 18. - Alliance and DHHS are working to operationalize the Remote Supports Definitions with a goal of implementing them by summer 2023.
+This Stakeholder group began in May of 2019 and meets at least quarterly and more, if additional agenda topics are identified. - Alliance previously established a relationship with a local nonprofit to assist with TBI Waiver onboarding and to help develop community connections prior to the individual accessing the TBI Waiver.
+As of the time of this report, Alliance has elected to have internal Alliance staff serve as a TBI Guide to support individuals with the eligibility and onboarding process. - Alliance and DHHS are actively meeting to discuss needs related to residential programs. - Alliance has operationalized the new Supported Living Service - Alliance has operationalized the lowering the eligibility criteria for the age of injury from 22 to 18. - Alliance and DHHS have operationalized the Remote Supports Service.